haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 ## Summary
 - evidence must maintain integrity
 - prioritize by volatility
-- acquire data from hosts and network devices
+- acquire data from hosts and network devices, local or remote
-- verify integrity
 - normalize time to UTC

 ## Drills